rorosaga/rorosaga/README.md

 🌱 *Passionate CS & AI student fueled by endless curiosity and a love for learning.
 I thrive on exploring new ideas and fiding simple, elegant solutions, to complex problems.
 Always eager to take on exciting projects and collaborate with like-minded individuals.* 🌌🔭

+🚀 *I’m currently leading the development of **Botzo**, a quadruped robot dog, as **Co-President** of the project.
+This initiative blends my passions for robotics, machine learning, and engineering.
+Alongside, I’m exploring creative coding, generative art, and expanding my expertise in web development and backend systems*. 🎨🤖

+🌐 [Check out good boy botzo here!](https://github.com/botzo-team) and some of my pinned projects below 📌

 📬 *So, whether it's for a cool project or some good music recommendations, feel free to reach out :)*

 <br>